John Cigna: Personal life and death

 Cigna was married to Patricia, and had four sons, Tony, John, Mike, and Chris.
 Cigna was also an avid motorcyclist, often taking motorcycle trips on his Harley Davidson during his retirement.
 He had been injured in a motorcycle accident in March 1999.

 Cigna died on May 20, 2011, in the Pittsburgh suburb of McCandless, Pennsylvania.
 He had experienced failing health and had recently experienced suffered a stroke and effects of emphysema.
 His wife, Pat, of 53 years had predeceased him by four months, dying in January.
 Upon his death, Michael Young, senior vice president and Pittsburgh market manager for CBS Radio, stated "Pittsburgh lost an icon.
 He was just full of life."
 Cigna had requested that his motorcycle be displayed next to his casket during his funeral.
+His motorcycle was donated to the Heinz History museum where it is currently on display along with a small exhibit to commemorate this local legend.